From the Editor: Altar Call

 Recently I wore a nice tie to church—maybe that explains why the senior usher collared me and my wife at the door to ask us to take the elements of bread and wine to the altar during the Offertory.
 A small duty and honor.
 Still I felt jittery about going up the center aisle among 150 people carrying true God from true God.

-The day before, I was reading a little book about the reputed demise of metaphysics, which argues that the idea of God as power and grandeur has given way to the image of God as friend who cares more about ethics and behavior than details of doctrine.[1]
+The day before, I was reading a little book about the reputed modern demise of metaphysics in theology and belief.
+The book argues that the idea of God as power and grandeur is giving way to the image of God as friend who cares more about ethics and behavior than details of doctrine.[1]
 I know people who instinctively feel that way.
 They’re weary of images of divine omnipotence that are exploited by people to bully other people.

 We got to the altar without incident and carefully passed the consecrated goods to the waiting minister, who sweetly whispered to us that we could now do a little bow if we liked and then exit stage right.